nick-clifford/nba-rest/README.md

 - On the player-level, I am only interested in players whom the topic at hand actually relates to.
 Therefore, I will subset all player data to those selected as All-Stars for the following seasons in question.
 For this, I turned to [basketball-reference.com](https://www.basketball-reference.com/)
 - [FiveThirtyEight](https://data.fivethirtyeight.com/) keeps a record of each NBA game, of which, we are interested in things like: teams played, home/away, points, date, and the pregame win probabilities of each team.
 [FiveThirtyEight](https://data.fivethirtyeight.com/) also publicly inlcudes the weekly probabilities that each team will make teh playoffs in their current season!
 - Based on the findings of Teramoto et al (2017), we should also inlcude association between each team's travel distance before games.
-This [script from user myzeiri](https://github.com/myzeiri/Distances-Between-Cities) queries WolframAlpha to return distances between cities, which I'll use to create a 30x30 distance matrix.
+This [script from github user myzeiri](https://github.com/myzeiri/Distances-Between-Cities) queries WolframAlpha to return distances between cities, which I'll use to create a 30x30 distance matrix.
 - Probably the most difficult task involves collecting the actual target variable: whether or not a player sat out their game.
 [Pro Sports Transactions](http://www.prosportstransactions.com/basketball/Search/Search.php) contains nearly all information on player inactivity in the NBA.

 **It should also be noted that NBA rules allowed players to miss a game for "rest" up until the 2018 season.
 Afterwards, players must have an official injury designation making it difficult to extract our player rest target variable.
-For the time being, I decided to split the question into 2 parts:**
+For the time being, I've decided to split the question into 2 parts:**
 1. **Can we predict when a player is going to rest a game from seasons 2016-18?**
-2. **Can we predict when a player is simply inactive (rest, injury, ejection) from seasons 2016-20?**
+2. **Can we predict when a player is simply inactive (rest, injury, ejection, etc) from seasons 2016-20?**

+After I gather all pieces of the data, I [combine them](make_data.py) into larger player and team level datasets.